KubaTaba1uga/python_websocket_notifications/README.md

 4. Read table data to python
 5. Convert data to JSON
 6. Create channel for movies notification
+7. Receive websocket subscription data (?? not included in specs ??)
+8. Subscribe movies
-7. Modify data of any movie
+9. Modify data of any movie
-8. Receive notification
+10. Receive notification

 ## Stack